MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/procedureevents.md

 # Important considerations

-* In the context of COVID-19, it's important to note that there haven't been any new findings or observations, except for instances where the use of a certain procedured e.g. ventilation has increased.
+* In the context of COVID-19, we have observed a higher frequency of certain procedures, such as invasive ventilation.

 # Table columns